qerun/qerun/docs/public/tokenomics.md

 ## 3. Utility & Use Cases
 - **Governance**: vote on proposals and parameters.
-- **Staking**: locking QER enhances governance power and may unlock ecosystem benefits.
+- **Staking**: locking QER enhances governance power and unlocks ecosystem benefits.
-- **Reputation**: QER staking can serve as a credibility signal within the community.
+- **Reputation**: QER staking serves as a credibility signal within the community.
 - **Borrowing**: QER holders can borrow stablecoins against their holdings (see Section 4).
 - **Access**: certain advanced features and perks require QER.
+- **Base Token Utility**: QER is not only for voting but also serves as the foundational asset for multiple ecosystem functions.

 ---

 ## 4. Borrowing & ETH Reserve Mechanism
-- QER holders can borrow up to **50% of their QER’s USD value**.
+- QER holders can borrow up to **50% of their QER’s USD value** or as decided by DAO.
 - When borrowing:
   - **50% of borrowed value** → available to user as stablecoins.
-  - **50% of borrowed value** → automatically used by protocol to buy ETH and add to reserves.
+  - **50% of borrowed value** → automatically used by protocol to buy ETH and add to reserves or as decided by DAO.
 - This design:
   - Reduces active QER supply (as collateral is locked).
   - Accumulates ETH reserves to strengthen the protocol.
   - Provides users with liquidity while reinforcing ecosystem growth.
+  - Null-address protection ensures tokens cannot be lost or burned unintentionally during these operations.

 ---